 In Arkham Horror, you and your friends are investigators who will be exploring and defending the town against unspeakable creatures as portals to another dimension begin to open up all over town.
 You must work together to close the portals to keep the Ancient Ones from making it through.

-Like most cooperative adventure games, Arkham Horror begins with players selecting a character sheet, which includes all of the abilities, strengths, and handicaps of each character.
-Throughout the game, these abilities can be changed and temporarily upgraded through the use of spells, skill cards and other items.
+Like most cooperative adventure games, Arkham Horror begins with players selecting a character, which gives everyone unique abilities, strengths, and handicaps.
+Throughout the game, the abilities can be changed and temporarily upgraded through the use of spells, skill cards and other items.

-Players also randomly draw an Ancient Ones card at the beginning of the game to determine which one will be threatening the town for this particular campaign.
+Players also randomly draw an Ancient Ones card to determine which one will be threatening the town for this particular game.